AbrSergey/Easy-Posting/SYNTAX-DOCUMENT.md

 # Document explaining the syntax used for writing posts 📝

+#### Note: I am not saying that this syntax is the easiest/best way to create a syntax that combines HTML and 'normal' writing.
+If you have any ideas, feedback or criticism, then please create an issue and write your input.

 This is currently being worked on.
 Some ideas/todos(?) that are currently on paper:

 - Let user choose if `<a> tags should have a 'blank' (or maybe newtab) attribute` instead of automatically set target="\_blank" to all link tags created.